-POLICY HER4: LOW ENERGY AND ENERGY EFFICIENT DESIGN
+POLICY HER4: LOW ENERGY AND ENERGY EFFICIENT DESIGN, INCLUDING SUSTAINABLE DRAINAGE SYSTEMS

 - A. Proposals for new development, including the construction of new buildings and the redevelopment and refurbishment of existing building stock, must demonstrate how the design of buildings and site layouts minimise consumption of energy, water, minerals, materials and other natural resources in order to provide resilience to the effects of climate change. - B. All developments must demonstrate how they have been designed to incorporate measures to adapt to climate change.
-The following measures shall be incorporated into development: - a) wherever possible, new buildings shall be orientated to maximise the opportunities for both natural heating and ventilation and reducing exposure to wind and other elements; - b) proposals involving both new and existing buildings shall demonstrate how they have been designed to maximise resistance and resilience to climate change for example by including measures such as solar shading, thermal mass, heating and ventilation of the building and appropriately coloured materials in areas exposed to direct sunlight, green and brown roofs, green walls, etc; - use of trees and other planting, where appropriate as part of a landscape scheme, to provide shading of amenity areas, buildings and streets and to help to connect habitat, designed with native plants that are carefully selected, managed and adaptable to meet the predicted changed climatic conditions; and - d) all development shall minimise surface water runoff to prevent off-site flooding through the design of a suitable sustainable drainage system (SuDS), and where possible incorporate mitigation and resilience measures for any increases in flood risk that may occur due to climate change. - 6.1 In June 2019, the UK Government made a commitment for the country to be net zero carbon by 2050.
-To achieve this will be a substantial feat that will require everyone to be engaged, from households and communities to businesses and local and national government. - 6.2 In terms of the UK's stock of housing, this means that new homes will have to be designed to minimise energy use and create very low net carbon emissions through their design.
-This will include minimising heating and heat loss through effective insulation, having low water demand, and being fitted with or directly connected to renewable energy systems.
-In this
+The following measures shall be incorporated into development: - wherever possible, new buildings shall be orientated to maximise the opportunities for both natural heating and ventilation and reducing exposure to wind and other elements; - 2. proposals involving both new and existing buildings shall demonstrate how they have been designed to maximise resistance and resilience to climate change for example by including measures such as solar shading, thermal mass, heating and ventilation of the building and appropriately coloured materials in areas exposed to direct sunlight, green and brown roofs, green walls, etc; - 3. use of trees and other planting, where appropriate as part of a landscape scheme, to provide shading of amenity areas, buildings and streets and to help to connect habitat, designed with native plants that are carefully selected, managed and adaptable to meet the predicted changed climatic conditions; and - 4. water efficiency and measures to reduce water consumption.
+Refurbishments and other non-domestic development will be expected to meet BREEAM water-efficiency credits.
+Residential development must not exceed a maximum water use of 105 litres per head per day (excluding the allowance of up to 5 litres for external water consumption). - C. All development must minimise surface water runoff to prevent surface water flooding through implementation of suitable sustainable drainage systems (SuDS), and where possible incorporate mitigation and resilience measures for any increases in surface water flood risk that may occur due to climate change or other factors6.
+The design of SuDS should be in accordance with best practice and national standards7.
+It should also be ensured that they are multi-functional and can deliver additional benefits where possible, including biodiversity, environmental net gains and water quality.
+When new development is bought forward in areas which are vulnerable, care should be taken to ensure that risks can be managed through suitable adaption measures, including through the planning of green infrastructure.